radgeRayden/scopes-aot-wrapper/README.md

 pain free.
 I will refer multiple times to "runtime code".
 This means code that doesn't get executed as part of spices and sugars, ie. code that will actually end up in your executable.
 - Avoid usage of compiler API specific types like `string`, `Value` or `Scope` (among others) in runtime code.
-- Don't use the `error` family of functions.
+- Don't use the `error` family of functions in runtime code.
 Raising your own error objects is fine.
-- Don't use `print`.
+- Don't use `print` in runtime code.
 Besides depending on `libscopesrt` (which you can optionally link to), it makes use of a `Value` and can't be serialized.